Laravel-Backpack/language-switcher/readme.md

 ### Can I use this package outside of the backpack/admin scope?
 **Yes!**
 If you wish to use the language setter on other parts of your app, you can do it by enabling the middlewares in the config `middleware-groups`.
-You can enable this for the whole `web` middleware group, or the `api`.
+You can, for instance, enable this for the whole `web` middleware group, or the `api`.

 ## Notes

 This package uses;
-1) `outhebox/blade-flags` package to get the flags representing languages/locales.
+1) [`outhebox/blade-flags`](https://github.com/MohmmedAshraf/blade-flags) to get the flags representing languages/locales.
-2) `whitecube/lingua` to get the native language names.
+2) [`whitecube/lingua`](https://github.com/whitecube/lingua) to get the native language names.

 If you found any issue with any of these, like a missing flag or a wrong native name, you can report directly on the maintainer repositories.